 To support the entire 211 network and communities most in need, please consider donating to the United Way National COVID-19 Community Response and Recovery Fund.

 PLEASE NOTE: Financial assistance is NOT available through every 211.
 If you hear that a United Way fund for financial assistance has been established in your area, consider finding your local United Way’s website to learn more about eligibility and application before reaching out to 211.

 Economic Impact Payments/Stimulus Payments from Federal Government

-The Coronavirus Aid, Relief, and Economic Security Act authorized stimulus payments to be made to many people in the U.S. The distribution of economic impact payments will begin in the next three weeks (mid-April) and will be distributed automatically, with no action required for most people.
-The payments are available to many people, even people who do not make enough money to file taxes usually.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES) authorized stimulus payments to be made to many people in the U.S. The distribution of economic impact payments have been distributed automatically, with no action required, for most people.
 Social Security recipients who are not typically required to file a tax return need to take no action and will receive their payment directly to their bank account.
-People who are undocumented, lack Social Security numbers, file with an Individual Taxpayer Identification Number, or adults who were claimed as dependents are not eligible.
+People who are undocumented, lack Social Security numbers, file with an Individual Taxpayer Identification Number, or adults who were claimed as dependents are not eligible for the payment.
 The amount of these payments varies depending on your financial situation.
-The IRS will update this page as more information becomes avialable and you can also find more information and FAQs here.
+Read more, check your payment status, or change your bank or address information on the IRS website here.

 Health Insurance and Medical Expenses

 If you have health insurance, visit the website for your provider or contact their customer support line with any questions about coverage for COVID-19 testing and treatment.
 Many healthcare insurers are also making telemedicine available to customers for low or no cost.

 If you do not have health insurance, you may be eligible for benefits through your state.
 Visit this website to explore options based on your household income, children in the home, and state.